clhenrick/portfolio/pages/pages-root-folder/index.md

   title: "Talk to me"
   url: '/contact/'
   image: widget03.jpg
   text: 'Have a project idea you need to make a reality?
-Want advice on how to take your data and create aesthetically pleasing visualizations?
+Want advice on how to take your data and get creative with it?
 Need a custom mapping solution?
 Or just want to say hello?'
 permalink: /index.html
 ---